eightyfour/canny/README.md

 ```html
 <div canny-mod="fooMod" canny-var="{'foo':'my foo', 'bar':'my bar'}"></div>
 ```
-If you have mroe than one registered module and you need to pass for each module separate attributes you can use the moduleName-var.
+If you have more than one registered module and you need to pass for each module separate attributes you can use the moduleName-var.

 ```html
 <div canny-mod="fooMod barMod" canny-fooMod="myFoo" barMod-var={'bar':'my bar'}></div>